tboudreaux/PolytropicStellarModel/README.txt

 	- There are two compile time arguemnts which may be set
 		- DATADIR will set where that data files are written to (will make the folder to)
 		- PSTANOT will determine if the output is also written to standard output
-			- This is in addition to dumping to a binary file which will always happen
+			- This is in addition to dumping to a dat file which will always happen
 			- 0 to supress standard output
 			- 1 to print to standard output
 		- Examples of use